rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 ### The Configuration

 This part is slightly more complex than in the [previous tutorial][previous-tutorial], as it will include the use of Opcodes.
-Rain makes it easy to create very bespoke configurations for our Virtual Machine.
+Rain makes it easy to create very bespoke configurations for our Virtual Machine, in this example, we are configuring how several functions will run each time they are called (e.g. `calculatePrice`).

 We won't go into too much detail about the VM here, but what we will be doing, is passing over a small stack of `uint256` values that will be feeding into the wrapping Solidity code.
 This will enable us to configure the parameters for buying this contract's tokens each time the `calculatePrice` function is called.